 Innovv C5 Installations

-With the centre top panel removed exposing the airbox cover and battery box components, the converter is mounted with 3M Dual-Lock to the left of the Arboreal Systems Neutrino Black Box (NBB) V2 module – also secured with 3M Dual Lock.
+With the centre top panel removed exposing the airbox cover and battery box components, the converter is mounted with 3M Dual-Lock to the left of the Arboreal Systems Neutrino Black Box (NBB) V2 module (also secured with 3M Dual Lock).

-Use of quick-detachable 3M Dual-Lock fastener allows the Innovv and NBB modules to be simply lifted away from the air box cover when it needs removal for air filter maintenance.
+Use of quick-detachable 3M Dual-Lock fastener allows the Innovv and NBB modules to be lifted away from the air box cover when it needs removal for air filter maintenance.

-The existing Blue Posi-Tap originally installed for the NBB trigger wire now hosts both leads to the 12V switched supply wire on the OBD harness – neither device draws much so they do not intrude on the onboard system or functionality of the OBD.
+The existing Blue Posi-Tap originally installed for the NBB trigger wire now hosts both leads to the 12V switched supply wire on the OBD harness.
+Neither device draws much, so they do not intrude on the onboard system or functionality of the OBD.

-Initial Lens Mounting :
+Initial Lens Mounting

-But the initial mounting point chosen is also the L-bracket perch for the left-side mounted ADVmonster M60 LED.
+The initial mounting point chosen is also the L-bracket perch for the left-side mounted ADVmonster M60 LED.

 The flat bracket from the kit sits so the elongated cutout faces forward for the lens holder mount, while the single hole end provides the means to secure it to the lower side of the L-bracket, with the LED sitting on the top side.

-The elongation provides adjustment of the lens forward or backwards and side to side while a cushion sandwich mount made from two of the flat and one of the silicone washers from the kit sits between the lens holder and the bracket.
+The elongation provides adjustment of the lens forward or backwards, and side to side, while a cushion sandwich mount made from two of the flat, and one of the silicone washers from the kit, sits between the lens holder and the bracket.

-Follow-on correspondence identified that the holder piece was has been redesigned for more strength and better grip.
+Follow-up correspondence identified that the holder piece was has been redesigned for more strength and better grip.
 Other observations submitted have also been added to the team’s review list.
 Bottom line here – support from Innovv remains quick and positive.

-C5 DVR Module :
+C5 DVR Module